Seeed-Studio/Ethernet_Shield_W5200/README.md

 ----

-This software is based on Aduino Ethernet library and by Frankie Chu for seeed studio.
+This software is based on Aduino Ethernet library and modified by Frankie Chu for seeed studio.

 Contributing to this software is warmly welcomed.
 You can do this basically by<br>
 [forking](https://help.github.com/articles/fork-a-repo), committing modifications and then [pulling requests](https://help.github.com/articles/using-pull-requests) (follow the links above<br>